 When you’re dropping the anchor, you want to know how much rode you’re putting out to determine if you’ve got enough scope.
+To know that, you have to mark your anchor chain.

 People have come up with all sorts of systems for marking chain (or rope).
 The most popular two are using cable ties or paint.
+You can also buy little plastic pieces that fit into links in the chain (see them on Amazon).

 - First red = 50 feet